Integration runtime in Azure Data Factory

 The Lookup and GetMetadata activity is executed on the integration runtime associated to the data store linked service.

-Each transformation activity has a target compute Linked Service, which points to an integration runtime.
-This integration runtime instance is where the transformation activity is dispatched from.
+Each external transformation activity that utilizes an external compute engine has a target compute Linked Service, which points to an integration runtime.
+This integration runtime instance determines the location where that external hand-coded transformation activity is dispatched from.

 Data Flow activity

 Data Flow activities are executed on the Azure integration runtime associated to it.
 The Spark compute utilized by Data Flows are determined by the data flow properties in your Azure Integration Runtime and are fully managed by ADF.